Cinnamon and Kale

 What size baking tin should I use?

-How can I make healthy vegan flapjacks?
+How can I make healthy vegan banana flapjacks?

 This recipe can easily be adapted to vegan.
 Simply switch the butter for oil - you could use olive oil or coconut oil.
 You'll also need to replace the honey with maple syrup.